vtavernier/mvw/README.md

 # 3D test model viewer

-This repository contains a sample program showing how to load OBJ models and how to render them using [libshadertoy](https://gitlab.inria.fr/vtaverni/libshadertoy).
+This repository contains a sample program showing how to load various 3D model formats and how to render them using [libshadertoy](https://gitlab.inria.fr/vtaverni/libshadertoy).

 ## Model viewer

 This is still work in progress.

-OBJ loading code is from https://github.com/syoyo/tinyobjloader.
+Asset loading is done using the [assimp](assimp/) library.

 ## How to use